 Types of Shapes

 There are 3 basic types of shapes (PDF).

 - Geometric shapes are what most people think of as shapes.
-Circles, squares, triangles, diamonds are made up of regular patterns that are easily recognizable.
+Circles, squares, triangles, and diamonds are made up of regular patterns that are easily recognizable.
 This regularity suggests organization and efficiency.
 It suggests structure.
-Geometric shapes tend to be symmetrical further suggesting order.
+Geometric shapes tend to be symmetrical, which further suggests order.

 - Abstract shapes have a recognizable form, but are not real.
 They are stylized or simplified versions of organic shapes.
 A stick figure is an abstract shape depicting a person.
 Typographic glyphs are abstract shapes to represent letters.
 Icons are abstract shapes to represent ideas and concepts.
 Some abstract shapes have near universal recognition.
 Think of some of the icons you see in the software you use daily.

 Shapes can be either positive or negative.
 They can be figure or they can be ground.
 Be conscious of the shapes you form with negative space as these are just as, if not more, important than the shapes you form with positive space.